 In accordance with Section 18(f) of the U.S. Housing Act of 1937 (1937 Act), in any 5-year period PHA may demolish not more than the lesser of 5 dwelling units or 5 percent of the total public housing dwelling units owned by the PHA, but only if the space occupied by the demolished unit is used for meeting the service or other needs of public housing residents or the demolished unit was beyond repair.
 Read more...

 The demolition and disposition of public housing is authorized under Section 18 of the Housing Act of 1937 (the Act), as amended.
-HUD has promulgated a regulation, 24 CFR part 970, detailing the administrative steps required to perform demolition/disposition activity in accordance with the Act.
-A revision to 24 CFR part 970 was published in the Federal Register on October 24, 2006, and took effect on November 24, 2006.
-A correction to the revised 24 CFR 970 was published in the Federal Register on January 23, 2008.
+The implementing regulation, 24 CFR part 970, was published in the Federal Register on October 24, 2006 and took effect on November 24, 2006.
+Minor corrections to the regulation were published in the Federal Register on January 23, 2008.
 HUD reviews demolition and disposition applications in accordance with the guidance in PIH Notice 2018-04.

 Public Housing Agencies (PHAs) may decide to demolish or dispose of an entire development, or a portion of a development, for a variety of reasons, including:

 - For the demolition of an entire development, the development is obsolete as to physical condition, location, or other factors, making it unsuitable for housing purposes, and no reasonable program of modifications is cost-effective to return the public housing project or portion of the project to its useful life.